 The trouble with tomatoes–a few concerns for a strong food

+“Aren’t tomatoes bad?”
 It’s a question I hear about many foods.
-Real foods aren’t “bad” but they may not be right for our body and its current condition.
+Real foods aren’t “bad” but they may not be right for our body in its current condition.
 Tomatoes are a member of the solanacae (deadly nightshade) family.
 This automatically puts them in the allergy sensitivity category and should be used with caution or avoided by those with painful obstruction syndrome (POS) and inflammatory patterns.
 When overeaten by those with chronic inflammatory conditions they can causes aches, pains and swelling.
 Go easy on tomatoes if you have arthritis, MS, fibromyalgia or other chronic inflammatory diseases or a weak immune system.

 Tomatoes and pesticides